 Did you know you can actually regulate your menstrual cycle and reduce PMS (and PMS-related symptoms like cramping) naturally?
 You can with seed cycling.
 This concept may seem new but naturopathic health practitioners have been using this method for a while to balance hormones.
 Cycling seeds (such as pumpkin, flax, sunflower or sesame seeds) at certain times of the menstrual cycle can help your body to produce hormones or eliminate certain hormones to quell PMS symptoms.
 Find out more about how to balance hormones naturally with seed cycling.

 2. Avoid GMO foods

 While it’s no surprise that dairy, meat and pork may come from cows and pigs who have been treated with hormones, genetically-modified (GMO) foods can cause hormonal imbalance too.
-Long-term ingestion of the herbicide Roundup and GMO foods that are sprayed with Roundup can cause hormonal issues that have been linked to depression, infertility, PCOS and cancer.
+Long-term ingestion GMO foods that are sprayed with pesticides can cause hormonal issues that have been linked to depression, infertility, PCOS and cancer.
 Eating a diet with little to no GMO foods and rich in local and organic produce can help to balance hormones.